County Fight Litigation

 Summary

 Muscatine County’s ICE contract contains an extraordinary confidentiality clause prohibiting public disclosure without ICE approval.
-The county initially refused FOIA requests, claiming “federal law” bars disclosure.
+The county initially refused FOIA requests, claiming “federal law” bars disclosure and routing requests to ICE under federal FOIA — a Madan-pattern referral.
 Journalists eventually obtained the contract in March 2026, revealing the 75% funding increase and gag clause.
-Five lawsuits have been filed by detainees, and former County Attorney James Barry resigned amid an ethics complaint related to the arrangement.
+The Iowa Freedom of Information Council subsequently filed suit on behalf of The Gazette in Muscatine County District Court (Feb 22, 2026) after roughly ten months of denials by the Board of Supervisors.
+Five lawsuits have been filed by detainees, and former County Attorney James Barry resigned in 2025 amid an ethics complaint and a separate Iowa Supreme Court reprimand for engaging in private practice while serving full-time as county attorney.

 Timeline